 NOTE 1 In the partial factor method, reliability requirements are implicitly satisfied through the use of partial factors specified in the Eurocodes.

-NOTE 2 The following clauses are addressed to the relevant national authorities to assist them define the reliability requirements.
+NOTE 2 The following clauses are addressed to the relevant national authorities to assist them in defining the reliability requirements.

 (2) Reliability requirements can be established by a risk assessment.